SILO 1.1 (DRAFT)

 Make a class bar graph using Unifix blocks to represent student birthdays across the 12 months.
 Each child has their own block which they place on the corresponding month to create a 3D bar graph.

-This video (1:31) describes graphs and charts as a way to visualise data.
+This video (1:31) introduces graphs as a way to visualise data.
 It mentions three methods of collecting data, namely:

 1. Observing